Halloween Month continues here at Balladeer’s Blog with my take on the top four (of ten) movies in the Hellraiser franchise.

 John Merchant is obsessed with redeeming the family honor by devising a configuration that can ban the Cenobites from our dimension forever.
+To that end he designed and lives in the bizarre skyscraper that’s laid out like a LeMerchand Box.
 Pinhead shows up to complicate things and Angelique tags along to tempt Merchant.

 The final section is set in the year 2127 on a space station designed and commanded by Dr Paul Merchant, the latest member of our title bloodline.
 Pinhead and some of the new Cenobites (crafted in the previous segment) attack, intent on finishing off their enemies’ family once and for all.

 This installment – in the Director’s Cut – has a nice imitation Alien 1-3 feel to it.
-Some sneering critics think they’re being geniuses for noticing that, but to me it just adds to the fun.
+Some sneering critics think they’re being geniuses for noticing that and bashing the film for it, but to me it just adds to the fun.
 SPOILER AHEAD:

 In the end, after a long running battle pitting Merchant and his crew against Pinhead and the Cenobites Paul Merchant reveals that he has lured the demonoids into a trap.
 Space technology has at last permitted one of the Merchant family to fully realize the massive puzzle box needed to banish the Cenobites forever.

 Through working certain controls scattered throughout the space station Dr Merchant manages to alter the space station’s shape.
 It first becomes an enormous LeMerchand Box and is then manipulated into the proper configuration to send Pinhead and company back to Hell permanently.